PrincetonUniversity/install_pytorch/README.md

 ## Make a conda environment and install

-Next we create a conda environment that includes pytorch and its dependencies (note that you may consider replacing the environment name "myenv" with something more specific to your work):
+Next we create a conda environment that includes pytorch and its dependencies (note that you may consider replacing the environment name "pytorch_tutorial" with something more specific to your work):

 ```
 module load anaconda3
-conda create --name myenv pytorch torchvision cudatoolkit=9.0 -c pytorch
+conda create --name pytorch_tutorial pytorch torchvision cudatoolkit=9.0 -c pytorch
 ```

 While we have a newer version of the CUDA toolkit installed on the HPC clusters, PyTorch recommends version 9.